mryshkov/CaesarCipher_bot/README.md

-# Cypher of Caesar
+# Caesar's cypher
-ukrainian and english Caesar cypher on JavaScript(working on telegram version too)
+Telegram based bot for coding and decoding messages with ancient Caesar cypher